aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 29Jun18
+Studied Hyperledger and Ethereum.
+Decided on a plan for the second step of LaunchCode.

 ## 28Jun18
 Did many things today.
 Researched blockchain and started hyperledger course on edX.
 Worked on my short fraction program.